The Career Opportunity Job Search Engine for the African-Americans.

 News Source: St. Petersburg Times (www.sptimes.com)

 Bill Maxwell’s article, “On Campus, Grim Statistics for African-American Men” shows readers with deterring but earnest facts about the black race and education.
 As reported by the American Council on Education in 2000, 25% of the black male population between 18-24 years old attends college, and only 36% of their female counterpart study higher education.
-The rate of graduating black men is als ...
+The rate of graduating black men ...

 View Comment >> - Black lawyer’s book aims to counter bias in courts